rbrito/edx-dl-old-fork/README.md

 FIXME: This part is completely outdated and should be updated to reflect the changes of the `master` branch.

+## Needed information

 For using the script, you will have to inform the script of 3 pieces of
 information:

 1. The URL of the class that you want to download the videos from.
 2. The e-mail address that you used to register with the site.
+For the sake of the examples, we will assume that it is `user@example.com`.
 3. Your password for that site.
+For the sake of the examples, we will assume that it is `123456`.

 The URL of the class is one of the most important points.
 It should look
 like: